Granny flat. In-law unit. Guest house. Accessory Dwelling Unit. ADU.

 After the COVID-19 crisis wanes, many people will continue working remotely.
 Building an ADU provides that quiet, dedicated home office you’ve been dreaming of after months of trying to conduct conference calls without kid interruptions or barking dogs.

-Are you tired of putting your occasional out of town guests on the couch or your kids’ bottom bunk?
-An ADU is an excellent solution for out of town visitors.
+Are you tired of putting your occasional out-of-town guests on the couch or your kids’ bottom bunk?
+An ADU is an excellent solution for out-of-town visitors.
 You may find, once you have an ADU, you get to see those loved ones more often.

 While it’s difficult to quantify exactly how much resale value an ADU adds to a property, anecdotal evidence shows that homes sold with secondary units have a higher return on investment.